p2slugs/innovationproject/README.md

 You will be directed to the home page, where an overview of the website is given.
 Toggle through the tabs at the top to explore the website!

-You can put in a recipe, suggestion, buy ingredients, and view the about us page, contact page, home page, and sign up/login forms.
+You can put in a recipe, suggestion, buy ingredients, and view the about us page, contact page, home page, and sign up form.

 ## Descriptions on Project Technicals and Meeting College Board Requirements